Top 10 Best Sites

-What’s a marriage-minded lesbian to do when she wants to get married but lives in a state that still hates LGBT people by keeping discrimination legal?
+What’s a marriage-minded lesbian to do when she wants to get married but lives in a place that still discriminates against LGBTQ+ people by keeping their marriages illegal?

-Do you live somewhere it’s unsafe to be out or be obvious you are a woman who loves women?
+Do you live somewhere it’s unsafe to be out as a lesbian or be obvious that you are a woman who loves women?

-And what’s so crazy is I know so many lesbians that live in North Carolina.
+What’s so crazy is I know so many lesbians who have had trouble marrying, even where it’s legal.
 That Bible belt buckle is hard to break.